mesutoezdil/tools/docs/quickstart.md

 ### Running KAgent Tools using AgentGateway

-1. Download the agentgateway binary and install it.
+1. Download tools binary and install it.
-2. Download KAgent tools binary and install it.
+2. Download tools configuration file for agentgateway.
-3. Download a basic configuration file for your agentgateway.
+3. Download the agentgateway binary and install it.
 4. Run the agentgateway with the configuration file.
 5. open http://localhost:15000/ui